Just Dryland Signups are online as of right now to sign up.

 SUPERTRAMPS– Upper intermediate skate group- wanting to be pushed, perfect their technique, do some intervals and time trials, and have some adventurous skiing.
 Most in this group enter the local races as well as races in the inter-mountain area.

-TRAMPS Classic– Upper intermediate and advanced classic skiers- this group will be broken into 2 groups- one is a competitive group focusing on fitness and technique.
+TRAMPS Classic– Upper intermediate and advanced classic skiers- this group will focus on fitness and technique.
 Intervals, time trials, relay races will be used in this high level classic group to improve their racing form.
-The other group will concentrate on higher level classic technique but will not be a competitive group.
 All skiers will be required to wax their own skis and will be aided by coaches to learn more advanced waxing.
 Many in this group race locally and around the area.

 TRAMPS Skate– Intermediate Skate group focusing mostly on technique with an emphasis on skiing in all terrain in all conditions- uphills, downhills, corners, icy snow, are all part of the Tramps bag of tricks.
 BMT is well within the Tramps reach.